-Lessons from Anguilla: A good conference is like a island vacation
+Lessons from Anguilla: A good conference is like an island vacation

-Anguilla good conference is like a island vacation As I write this, I’m about to return from a two week vacation on Anguilla, a tiny rural British West Indies island with some of the most beautiful beaches in the world (you may hate me now).
-My home is a tiny rural town in Vermont, but although the population of the surrounding area is similar to that of Anguilla’s there’s a interesting difference between my home and island destinations—and I’m not talking about the weather.
+good conference is like an island vacation: a photograph of the island of Anguilla from above with some of the roads and regions addedA good conference is like an island vacation!
+As I write this, I’m about to return from a two-week vacation on Anguilla, a tiny rural British West Indies island with some of the most beautiful beaches in the world (you may hate me now).
+My home is a tiny rural town in Vermont.
+Still, although the population of the surrounding area is similar to that of Anguilla there’s an interesting difference between my home and island destinations—and I’m not talking about the weather.

 At home, there’s no way to know whether someone has a connection to the area.
 The occupant of a car I see driving on Route 9 near my house might be a businesswoman from upstate New York traveling through Vermont to Maine—or someone who’s been living a mile further down my road for three years who I haven’t yet met.